hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

 exported:

 * `number` - The numeric identifier of the project.

 * `policy_etag` - (Deprecated) The etag of the project's IAM policy, used to determine if the IAM policy has changed.
 Please use `google_project_iam_policy`'s `etag` property instead; future versions of Terraform will remove the `policy_etag` attribute

-## ID Field

-In versions of Terraform prior to 0.8.5, `google_project` resources used an `id` field in config files to specify the project ID.
-Unfortunately, due to limitations in Terraform, this field always looked empty to Terraform.
-Terraform fell back on using the project the Google Cloud provider is configured with.
-If you're using the `id` field in your configurations, know that it is being ignored, and its value will always be seen as the ID of the project being used to authenticate Terraform's requests.
-You should move to the `project_id` field as soon as possible.

 ## Import